magi-1/nomos/proto/README.md

 }
 ```

-Note that tgere are additional features as the version of `ploom*.rs` increases such as edges drawn between foci within some maximum distance etc.
+Note that there are additional features as the version of `ploom*.rs` increases such as edges drawn between foci within some maximum distance etc.

 ```rust
 // nannou params